 It is impossible to make realistic progress against targets that are not based in reality.
 The current data collection does not accurately capture the numbers of people who have a housing need.
 By not including those who are reliant on family, friends or the local authority for temporary accommodation, those in refuges and shelters, those at risk of losing their homes due to mortgage arrears and those in receipt of precarious social housing supports, there is a serious underestimation of the real number of builds required.
-Note Housing for All is using a Housing Need and Demand Assessment (HNDA) that makes no reference to the backlog built up over more than a decade of under provision.
 Housing strategy going forward must be evidence based.
+Setting and then failing to meet targets that seriously fall short of need will not solve the problem.
+We can only hope to meet the needs of citizens once their need has been recognised.
 We can begin this process by ensuring accurate data capture on homelessness.